-Pino Logger - Complete Guide of Node.js Logging Library with Examples [2026]
+Pino Logger - Node.js Logging Guide with Examples (2026)

 Logging is the process of recording timestamped, immutable records of discrete events within a system, enabling developers to diagnose failures, audit behaviour, and maintain operational visibility in production environments.
 Node.js ships with the built-in console a module, which provides methods like console.log(), console.error(), console.warn(), and console.info().

-However, these methods fall short in several practical ways such as, there are no log levels with filterable severity, no structured (JSON) output, no log rotation or file management, and no way to route logs to external systems.
-As a result, the Node.js ecosystem relies heavily on third-party libraries such as Pino, Winston, and Bunyan.
+However, these methods fall short in several practical ways such as, there are no log levels with filterable severity, no structured JSON output, no log rotation or file management, and no way to route logs to external destinations.
+As a result, the developer ecosystem relies heavily on Node.js logging libraries such as Pino logger, Winston logger, and Bunyan logger.

 What is Pino Logger?

-Pino is a fast, low-overhead logging library designed for Node.js applications.
-It is built around a simple principle: logging should never slow down your application.
-Pino transport code moves log processing to a separate worker thread, keeping the main thread’s CPU usage low even when application traffic spikes.
+Pino logger is a fast, low-overhead Node.js logging library, built around a simple principle that, "Logging should never slow down an application".
+Using Pino loggers transport module, you can move log processing to a separate worker thread, keeping the main thread’s CPU usage low even during traffic spikes.
+Pino ships with following core features out-of-the-box:

-Quickstart: How to set up and use Pino Logger?
+Demo - How to Set Up and use Pino Logger?

 Prerequisites

-Before starting, make sure you have the latest stable version of Node.js and npm installed.
+Make sure you have the latest stable version of Node.js installed.
 You can verify your version by running node -v in your terminal.

 mkdir pino-demo && cd pino-demo